yihleego/tlv/README.md

 > * [Google/Protocol Buffers](https://github.com/protocolbuffers/protobuf)

 ## License
-TLV framework is under the Do What The F*ck You Want To Public License.
+TLV is under the Do What The F*ck You Want To Public License.
 See the [LICENSE](https://github.com/yihleego/tlv/blob/master/LICENSE.txt) file for details.